dasileker/weather/README.md

   - Then cd to the Folder && Open it in your Texteditor.

   - To Make the website fully working make sure to install the webpack and run the folowing command if yoy don't have it.
+  - type npm start to start the server.
+  - now you can see the page.

   ## Author